Muhamed4/Data_Structure-Algorithms/README.md

 ## Contributing

-If you'd like to contribute or have suggestions for improvements, feel free to open an issue or submit a pull request.
+If you'd like to contribute, have suggestions for improvements or find any wrongs in the implementations of data structures feel free to open an issue or submit a pull request.
 Contributions are welcome!